SW7055 - Communication, Skills and Values in Social Work (2021/22)

 These methods will be underpinned by an understanding of social work values, anti-discriminatory and anti-oppressive practice, which will be integrated throughout the module.

 On successful completion of the module students will be able to:

-LO1: Demonstrate an understanding and awareness of social work values, anti-discriminatory and anti-oppressive practice, knowledge and skills to permit progression to their first practice learning placement.
+1. Critically demonstrate an understanding and awareness of social work values, anti-discriminatory and anti-oppressive practice, knowledge and skills to permit progression to their first practice learning placement.

-LO4: Demonstrate an ability to learn from service users and carers
+4. Critically demonstrate an ability to learn from service users and carers

 Davies, K. and Jones, R. (eds.)
 (2015) Skills for social work practice.
 Basingstoke: Palgrave Macmillan.